sutta » mn » Majjhima Nikāya 95

 bhavañhi caṅkī bahūnaṁ ācariyapācariyo, tīṇi māṇavakasatāni mante vāceti …pe…

-You teach the teachers of many, and teach three hundred students to recite the hymns. …
+You teach the tutors of many, and teach three hundred young students to recite the hymns. …

 bhavañhi caṅkī rañño pasenadissa kosalassa sakkato garukato mānito pūjito apacito …pe…